-We have reserved our journey to Valbona in advance using Berisha website.
+We have reserved our journey to Valbona in advance using the Berisha website.
 The total cost of the journey was 18 EUR (2500 LEK) per person with door-to-door pickup and drop-off.
 Berisha also offers transfer services from Tirana (from the bus station).

-In order to book the whole trip, you will have to fill in the form on Berisha website here, indicating the date of travel and the name of your accommodation in Shkoder if you are going from there.
+In order to book the whole trip, you will have to fill in the form on the Berisha website here, indicating the date of travel and the name of your accommodation in Shkoder if you are going from there.
 The instructions and costs of all the services are provided here.
-You can only pay online for the ferry, while the remaining 12 EUR for minivan you will have to pay in cash to the driver (both EUR and LEK are accepted).
+You can only pay online for the ferry, while the remaining 12 EUR for the minivan you will have to pay in cash to the driver (both EUR and LEK are accepted).

 USEFUL TIP: Berisha ferry is very popular during peak season in July and August.
 Therefore, it is mandatory to book tickets in advance to ensure your seat.
 We booked everything a couple of weeks before our trip.